russof85/pred_alg/README.md

 # pred_alg
 Prediction algorithms for tabular data. <br>
-It includes XGBoost and tuning of parameters.
+So far, it includes XGBoost and tuning of parameters.